nearform/mira/docs/quick-start/README.md

 ### Experimental Feature: Deploying S3 Bucket Content Only

 Sometimes you want to only deploy changes made to S3 content, such as with frontends you wish to deploy.
 It can be cumbersome to go through a stack changeset as this can take minutes.
 You can use the `--s3-only` flag to attempt to deploy any assets that CDK would otherwise push up to S3 buckets.
+This can shrink deployment times down to 15-30 seconds and allows you to share S3-connected assets easily.
+To do this, you might run a command like:

+`npx mira deploy myStackName --file=path/to/stackFile.js --s3-only`

+Note, that this command will only work if you have already deployed this stack once before!
+If it is successful, you should see the console log the HTTP-accessible location of your files:

+![quick-deploy]

 ## Developing with Mira locally